Inje County

-Inje is a county in Gangwon Province, South Korea.
+Inje County is a county in the state of Gangwon, South Korea.
 It has the lowest population density of any South Korean county.
 The county seat is Inje-eup, which located near the center of the county.

 History

 Inje is located in the north of Gangwon Province.
 Inje County has been called multiple names throughout its history.
 It was first known as Jeojokhyeon in the Goguryeo Kingdom, then Heejaehyeon in the Silla Kingdom, and Inje in the Goryeo Dynasty.
 The area was then known as Youngsohyeon and once again later on became Inje in the Joseon Dynasty.
 It was finally raised to the status of Inje county in August of 1896.
 At the end of the Japanese occupation of Korea in 1945, Korea was split into 13 distinctive administrative zones, and Inje County was located in Kangwon Province, and for a short time was under the administration of North Korea.
 After the Partition of Korea, this historical province was split in half and Inje County fell under the jurisdiction of South Korea.